One of the few personal finance concepts that garner near-universal praise is the emergency fund.

 If you're looking for a slightly higher return on your money and you have a more substantial amount of cash reserves, you could consider laddered certificates of deposit (CDs).

 With this strategy, you buy CDs of varying terms.
-Then when the shorter-term CDs come to an end, you can use the money if you need to.
+When the shorter-term CDs come to an end, you can use the money if you need to.
 If you don't need it, you can re-invest it in a new CD, and repeat the process.

-For most people, this approach is unnecessarily complicated, and a savings account will offer a return that is nearly as high.
+For most people, this approach is unnecessarily complicated, and a savings account will offer a nearly as high return.

 With your new emergency fund plan in place, you are now prepared to deal with the small problems life will throw at you.
 You can sleep well, knowing you won't be going into debt tomorrow!